zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Our scriptwriter labors long and hard to provide us  with the very best scripts on the Internet.
 Thank you, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again, here on ESL Podcast.

- English as a Second Language podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Getting a Divorce